-Total equity increased by ₱23.0 million substantially due to the net income and the actuarial gains on pension liabilities recognized by the Group for the three-month period ended September 30, 2023.
+Total equity increased by ₱854.0 million substantially due to the net income and the actuarial gains on pension liabilities recognized by the Group for the nine-month period ended March 31, 2024, net of cash dividends declared by the Parent Company on December 21, 2023 amounting to ₱297.1 million.

 III.
-TOP 5 KEY PERFORMANCE INDICATORS
+TOP 6 KEY PERFORMANCE INDICATORS

-The top five key performance indicators (KPIs) of the Group include tests of profitability, liquidity and solvency.
+The top six key performance indicators (KPIs) of the Group include tests of profitability, liquidity and solvency.
 Profitability refers to the Group's earning capacity and ability to earn income for its stockholders.
 This is measured by profitability ratios analyzing margins and returns.
 Liquidity refers to the Group's ability to pay its short-term liabilities as and when they fall due.
 Solvency refers to the Group's ability to pay all its debts as and when they fall due, whether such liabilities are current or noncurrent.

-As at/Three months ended September 30
+As at/Nine months ended March 31

-2023 2022 Remarks EBITDA margin EBITDA divided by total revenues 30% 23% EBITDA margin improved in 2023 as compared to the same period in 2022 mainly due to the increase in revenues arising from the higher number of enrollees.
-Gross profit margin Gross profit divided by total revenues 58% 54% Gross profit margin also improved as revenues increased due to the reasons cited above.
-Return on equity Net income (loss) attributable to equity holders of the Parent Company (annualized) divided by average equity attributable to equity holders of the Parent Company 1% (2%) While the return on equity is expected to be lower during the first quarter of both fiscal years as most of the revenues of the Group, which are mainly tuition and other school fees, are equivalent to only one month, since the school term for most schools only started at the end of August, the return on equity still showed an improvement as at September 30, 2023.
-The remaining fees will be recognized as income over the remaining months of the school year.
-Debt service cover ratio (DSCR) EBITDA for the last twelve months divided by total principal and interest due in the next twelve months 0.62 2.49 The minimum DSCR set by management, the lender bank and the STI ESG bondholders is 1.05 of cash income (EBITDA) for every peso of loans and interest maturing within the next 12 months (see note below).
-Debt-to-equity ratio Total liabilities, net of unearned tuition and other school fees, 0.58 0.66 Debt-to-equity ratio improved due to the prepayment made by STI ESG on its Corporate Notes Facility.
+2024 2023 Remarks EBITDA margin EBITDA divided by total revenues 53% 48% EBITDA margin improved in 2024 as compared to the same period in 2023 mainly due to the increase in revenues arising from the higher number of enrollees.
+Gross profit margin Gross profit divided by total revenues 70% 68% Gross profit margin improved due to economies of scale, as revenues increased at a faster rate than costs.
+Return on equity (ROE) Net income attributable to equity holders of the Parent Company (annualized) divided by average equity attributable to equity holders of the Parent Company 15% 9% ROE improved as revenues increased while costs and operating expenses increased at a slower rate.
+Debt service cover ratio (DSCR) EBITDA for the last twelve months divided by total principal and interest due in the next twelve months 2.59 2.51 The minimum DSCR set by management, the lender banks and the STI ESG bondholders is 1.05 of cash income (EBITDA) for every peso of loans and interest maturing within 12 months (see note below).
+Interest Cover Ratio (ICR) EBITDA for the last twelve months divided by total interest due in the next twelve months.
+7.12 4.70 The minimum ICR set by STI ESG bondholders is 3.00 of EBITDA for every peso of interest due within 12 months (see note below).

-As at/Three months ended September 30
+As at/Nine months ended March 31